asepready/freebsd/03dns&dhcpserver/02dns-bind/03zone.md

         86400       ;Minimum TTL
 )
         ;; define Name Server
-        IN  NS      ns.belajarfreebsd.or.id.
+        IN  NS      nsx.srv.cnsa.

 ;; define each hostname of an IP address
-30      IN  PTR     ns.belajarfreebsd.or.id.
+30      IN  PTR     nsx.srv.cnsa.
-31      IN  PTR     www.belajarfreebsd.or.id.
+31      IN  PTR     www.srv.cnsa.
 ```
 [3]	Next, Start BIND and Verify Name or Address Resolution, refer to here.